venicegeo/bf-gbdx-summary/GBDX.md

 # Beachfront Algorithms on DigitalGlobe's GBDX Platform

+## Overview

 Under the GEOINT Services contract, Radiant Solutions replicated a small subset of Beachfront functionality to operate on DigitalGlobe's GBDX Platform.
 The intent of this work was to demonstrate the feasibility of deploying the shoreline detection algorithm only to an alternate platform that was "close to the data" and able to efficiently scale to enable processing of large volumes of data.

 This document is intended to summarize that effort, documenting the tasks that were developed and deployed to GBDX, and the processing workflows (recipes) that were developed and deployed to AnswerFactory.

+### Background

+We refer the reader to GBDX documentation at GBDX University (https://gbdxdocs.digitalglobe.com/) for in depth documentation of GBDX.
+Of particular interest will be the "Tasks and Workflows Guide" at https://gbdxdocs.digitalglobe.com/docs/task-and-workflow-course.
+Though not required, most of our interaction with the GBDX API is marshaled by gbdxtools (https://gbdxtools.readthedocs.io/en/latest/), a Python package that simplifies API access, including authentication and authorization.

 ## GBDX Tasks